 What will I study?

-In your final year, you’ll manage your own significant screen or stage-based production, from conception to venue booking, marketing and performance.
+Each year includes skills, production and theory modules, enabling you to gain knowledge and confidence with the practical and theoretical elements that underpin acting.
+And in your final year, you’ll manage your own significant screen or stage-based production, from conception to venue booking, marketing and performance.

 How will I be taught and assessed?

 Our team of experienced academics and acting professionals will nurture your learning and professional skills throughout your time with us.

 We will work with you to ensure you gain:

 - a good knowledge of different acting styles, ideas and approaches;

 - the skills to perform powerfully on screen and stage;